You are considered a transfer student if: (click here)

 • Visual Arts/Fine Arts (Bachelor of Fine Arts/B.F.A.) - drawing, graphic design, media, painting, print, sculpture.

 *The School of Arts and Sciences also offers general Bachelor of Arts/B.A. degree programs in the major areas of Dance, Music, Theater and Visual Arts.
-An application to the School of Arts and Sciences is required in order to considered for admission to the B.A. arts programs.
+An application to the School of Arts and Sciences is required in order to be considered for admission to the B.A. arts programs.

 Academic Entrance Requirements for Mason Gross School of the Arts: (click here)